OMTS/HopOnlineEditor/README.md

 ## Online Editor Roadmap
 * Write tests
-* Syntaxe higlighting
+* Syntaxe higlighting (see CodeMirror)
+* Add Language Help ✅
+* Implement a way to keep the websocket alive ✅
 * Create a server only repo for deployment ✅
 * Deploy to Heroku (staging) ✅
+* Improve Styling ✅
 * Handle Errors
+* Implement a stdout print mechanism to avoid NSNotification in Hop
-* Handle All evaluation results (websockets?)
+* Handle All evaluation results (websockets?) ✅
 * Create a framework for the Language dependency